Modern YEAR FOURTEEN (Part 2)

 –Batman/Judge Dredd: The Ultimate Riddle

-–Azrael #1-2
+–Azrael #1-2 (“FALLEN ANGEL”)

 Jean-Paul is still living in a homeless shelter (with his pal Brian Bryan).
 Batman finally gets around to feeling a bit responsible for the former Az-Bats and goes to check up on him.
 After helping him escape from a burning building, Bruce advises Jean-Paul to travel to Europe and settle his unfinished business with the organization that “programmed” him in the first place, the Order of St. Dumas.
-Bruce then gives Jean-Paul his old Azrael costume, detailed information and maps regarding the Order, one hundred thousand dollars in cash, and access to a bank account with several MILLION dollars in it.
+Bruce then gives Jean-Paul his old Azrael costume, detailed information and maps regarding the Order, one hundred thousand dollars in cash, and access to a bank account with several million dollars in it.
 You heard me.
 Bruce just gave Jean-Paul over a million clams and then some!
-If I was Azrael, I’d say the hell with St. Dumas, and hop a permanent flight to the Caribbean!
-But no, Azrael has a mission and the avenging angel departs for Europe.
+If I were Azrael, I’d say the hell with St. Dumas and hop a permanent flight to the Caribbean!
+But no, Azrael has a mission, and the avenging angel departs for Europe.

 –Batman #516-517 (“SLEEPER”)